Skip to content

 • If the sections are available, it will use those to assemble the page.

-• If the sections aren't available, it will attempt to "rescue" the request by automatically asking Brekz CMS to render the sections immediately (Also known as on-demand sections).
+• If the sections aren't available, it will attempt to "rescue" the request by fetching the entry data from Brekz CMS and rendering the sections immediately on the Website (Also known as on-demand sections).

 • If this succeeds, the user's request should complete normally, just slower than usual.